rowanhm/ChainNet/README.md

 ### Polysemy Parsing

 To run the polysemy parsing code, please first download the SensEmBert embeddings into `data/parsing` and unpack them.
+Run stages one and two in `python/u3_parsing` to initialise the data for training.

 > :warning: **At the time of writing (10/05/24), the SensEmBert website appears to have been infiltrated.** Historically, the embeddings could be downloaded [here](http://sensembert.org/resources/sensembert_data.tar.gz) (access with care).

-Once this is set up, you can run the stages in `python/u3_parsing` one by one to reproduce the experiment.
+If you want to recreate the results found in the paper, download the model checkpoints from [here](https://drive.google.com/file/d/15y1mFN7LykFIqBLkcBgUL1y4i28cTWMX/view?usp=sharing), put them in `bin/parsing/models`, then run stages four onwards in `python/u3_parsing`.